SSoelvsten/adiar/example/README.md

 any conflicts, and an OBDD `alo` (at-least-one), that checks whether at least one queen is placed on each row.
 On the combined OBDD one then counts the number of satisfying assignments.

+To list the solutions, we take the same OBDD, but instead of count the number of assignments within, we use it to prune a recursive enumeration of all possible queen placements.
+For up to _N = 8_ we run both the solution counting procedure and the enumeration procedure.